wolfSSL/wolfssl-examples/X9.146/README.md

 features in action.
 X9.146 is a specification of a certificate format that allows for dual public keys and signatures in a single certificate.

-Traditionally, there are only public key, signature algoirthm specifier and signature value.
+Traditionally, there are only public key, signature algorithm specifier and signature value.
 These are known as the native elements.
 The X9.146 scheme also allows for additional alternative public key, signature algorithm specifier and signature value as optional X.509 certificate extensions.